 Theater: Kantner Hall, 740.593.4818

 The School of Dance, Film, and Theater currently offers undergraduate degrees in Dance and Theater and graduate degrees in Film and Theater.
 The School provides a center for creative expression and scholarly exploration in the dance, film, and theater arts.
-The School of Dance, Film, and Theater supports collaboration, diversity, and critical thinking in an environment that fosters interdisciplinarity and excellence.
+Merged in 2013, the School of Dance, Film, and Theater supports collaboration, diversity, and critical thinking in an environment that fosters interdisciplinarity and excellence.

-Individual academic and professional advising are a fundamental practice in dance.
-Faculty advisors assess the development and progress of each dance student.
-As a student with a dance major or minor, you are expected to maintain at least a 3.0 GPA in dance core work (dance technique and choreography) and a 2.7 GPA overall in dance courses; if your work does not meet these criteria, you may be placed on probation or advised to modify your program of study.
+Strong individual academic and professional advising characterizes the dance approach.
+A faculty advisor carefully assesses the development and progress of each dance student.
+As a student with a dance major or minor, you are expected to maintain at least a 3.0 GPA in dance core work (dance technique and choreography) and a 2.7 GPA overall in dance courses; if your work is found to be deficient, you may be placed on probation or advised to modify your program of study.

-Scholarship auditions for incoming freshmen are in November and January.
-Schedule an appointment in advance by contacting the Dance Division directly (740-593-1828 or email@example.com).
-Transfer students who wish to major in dance must audition for admission.
-An appointment for an audition and information on proficiency requirements can be obtained by contacting the dance program.
+Scholarship auditions for incoming freshmen are held in November and January.
+Schedule an appointment well in advance by contacting the Dance Division directly.
+All transfer students intending to major in dance are required to audition as part of the admission process.
+An appointment for an audition and information on proficiency requirements can be obtained by contacting the chair of dance.